arpitjngithub/Airfoil-Analysis-using-Python/README.md

 - Successfully designed a glider model that meets the specified criteria.
 - Developed reliable Python scripts for airfoil analysis, contributing to a better understanding of low-speed aerodynamics.

+## Acknowledgements
+- This project was conducted as part of the AE 244 course under the guidance of Prof. Dhwanil Shukla at the Department of Aerospace Engineering, IIT Bombay.

+## Contact Information
+For inquiries or collaboration opportunities, please contact arpitjain8302@gmail.com

 ## How to Use

 1. Clone the repository: